No charges in death of 3-month-old child found in vehicle

-No charges.
-That was the call after a lengthy investigation into the death of a Rose Hill infant, left in a vehicle.
+ROSE HILL, Kan.
+(KSNW) – No charges.
+That was the call after a lengthy investigation into the death of a Rose Hill infant left in a vehicle.

-Butler County Sheriff Kelly Herzet says detectives were unable to prove that the three-month-old baby’s mother was reckless, or that she killed the child on purpose.
+Butler County Sheriff Kelly Herzet says detectives were unable to prove that the 3-month-old baby’s mother was reckless or that she killed the child on purpose.

 He says she fell asleep, and when she woke up, she ran to the car and called 911, but it was too late.
 Herzet says although it’s difficult to understand, this happens across the country.